gohugoio/hugo/content/en/about/security.md

 {{< code-toggle config=security />}}

+By default, Hugo permits the [`resources.GetRemote`] function to download files with media types corresponding to an internal allow list.
+To add media types to the allow list:

+[`resources.GetRemote`]: /functions/resources/getremote

+{{< code-toggle file=hugo >}}
+[security.http]
+mediaTypes = ['^image/avif$']
+{{< /code-toggle >}}

 Note that these and other configuration settings in Hugo can be overridden by the OS environment.
-If you want to block all remote HTTP fetching of data:
+For example, if you want to block all remote HTTP fetching of data:

 ```txt
 HUGO_SECURITY_HTTP_URLS=none hugo